learn-co-curriculum/phase-1-lexical-scoping-readme/README.md

 Meaning, when `showStatus()` is invoked in `changeStatus()`, it still only has access to anything within its own scope and the global one.
 From there, what we learned about the scope chain remains true.

 When JavaScript reaches the `console.log` referring to the `currentStatus` variable, it first looks within its own `showStatus()` scope.
 It doesn't find it there, so it moves up the chain to global, where it finds the original definition.

 It never looks inside `changeStatus()`'s scope because, as we learned, the scope chain only moves _upward_, never sideways.

+In sum, when it comes to the scope chain, **JavaScript variables and functions don't care where they are referred to or invoked.
+The only thing that matters is where they are declared**.

+## Conclusion

+Lexical scope refers to something's home scope.
+Much like ourselves, a function or variable's lexical scope lives in just one place.
+We can visit friends, cafés, work, school, wherever - but our address will always remain at home.
+Lexical scope is the same.
+Functions can be invoked wherever possible, but its home scope, and therefore its accessible scope chain, will always remain the same.

+As with all things scope, this too may feel like some nebulous concept.
+Scope is not something you consciously do or write.
+In a way, it just happens.
+However, where you write things determines how they're scoped and what other parts of code they have access to.
+It is an ever-present concept, always there even when you're not thinking about it.

+As you move through the rest of this course and further on your programming journey, just knowing what all this scope magic is will help immensely.

+When a variable contains an unexpected value, understanding the scope chain will save you countless hours of painful debugging.
+When you're wondering where to declare a function so that it can access the proper variables, your familiarity with JavaScript's lexical scoping will save the day.
+When you want to impress some new friends at a party, hit 'em with a quick lesson on how everything defined in JavaScript has a home (well, a lexical scope), and isn't that just beautiful?